-The most common donning device is a Donning frame.
 The frame holds the stocking open so you can stick your foot in it and push down.

 Works best with closed toe stockings.
 You can use it sitting by pulling on the handles or standing by stepping in to it.
 For the standing technique you will need to have sufficient balance to lift one foot up high enough and push in.
 For the sitting technique you will need to have some flexibility in your ankle and be able to reach to your ankle to grab the handles.
 It does require some adjusting after to get the heel in the right place.